 You do not need to worry about paying for post-sexual assault medical care.
-In the state of Oregon, the Sexual Assault Victim Emergency Medical Response (SAVE) fund (link is external), administered by the Oregon Department of Justice, Crime Victims' Assistance Section (CVAS), pays for any of or all the elements of a "Complete" Medical Assessment, which includes the collection of forensic evidence and must be conducted within 84 hours of the assault; and for any of or all the elements of a "Partial" Medical Assessment which does not include the collection of forensic evidence and must be conducted within 7 days of the assault.
+In the state of Oregon, the Sexual Assault Victim Emergency Medical Response (SAVE) fund, administered by the Oregon Department of Justice, Crime Victims' Assistance Section (CVAS), pays for any of or all the elements of a "Complete" Medical Assessment, which includes the collection of forensic evidence and must be conducted within 84 hours of the assault; and for any of or all the elements of a "Partial" Medical Assessment which does not include the collection of forensic evidence and must be conducted within 7 days of the assault.

 Additionally, survivors DO NOT need to report the assault to law enforcement in order to access the fund.
 The exam may or may not include evidence collection, sexually transmitted infection (STI) prophylaxis and/or emergency contraception.
 A confidential, one page form will be completed at the medical facility and submitted by the medical facility for payment.